 When someone dies without a will or where their will is declared invalid in a will contest, New Mexico’s law of intestate succession applies.
 N.M.
 Stat.
 Ann. § 45-2-101 et seq.
 Instead of the will directing how assets are to be distributed, the assets would go to the decedent’s next of kin as defined by New Mexico law.
 Estate property will go to the spouse or children.
 If there is neither, the statute explains which blood relatives would be entitled to inherit.
 If there are questions related to relatedness, a kinship hearing may be required to prove consanguinity and right to inherit.

 Note that under intestate succession rules, estate property will only go to the surviving spouse or blood relatives.
 It will not go to in-laws, friends, or institutions.
-If there is no next of kin, the property would eventually escheat to the State of New Mexico.
+As an experienced probate attorney serving New Mexico will explain, if there is no next of kin, the property would eventually escheat to the State of New Mexico.